kubedl-io/kubedl/docs/proposals/en/data-cache.md

 The general process is as follows:

 1. The user submits a yaml file describing the job whose field contains the parameters of the data cache, which means that the job will use the feature of the data cache.
-2. KubeDL's Job Controller detects that a job with data cache parameters has been created, and it passes the parameters to the handler responsible for enable data cache.
+2. KubeDL's Job Controller detects that a job with data cache parameters has been created, and it passes the parameters to the controller responsible for enable data cache.
-3. After verifying that the parameters are correct, the cache handler adds defaults to the missing parameters and creates a client.
+3. After verifying that the parameters are correct, the cache controller adds defaults to the missing parameters and creates a client.
 The client checks to see if Fluid has been deployed in the Kubernetes cluster, and if so, it will create the dataset and cache runtime by the api server.
 4. The volume controller from Fluid detects that there is a pair of dataset and runtime in the cluster that can be bound, and it will automatically create pv and assign pvc to it.
 Users can enjoy data cache by mounting this pvc.
-5. When the listener in KubeDL detects that pvc is created, it will notify the cache handler and pass relevant information about pvc to the handler.
+5. When the listener in KubeDL detects that pvc is created, it will notify the cache controller and pass relevant information about pvc to the controller.
-6. Handler receives the parameters of the pvc and injects the pvc into the container of the KubeDL job.
+6. Controller receives the parameters of the pvc and injects the pvc into the container of the KubeDL job.

 With the above process, the dataset in the specified file system can be cached, which means that the time for the KubeDL job to access the dataset will be greatly reduced.